MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

 necessarily mean that voting is becoming more Democratic.
 In fact, the data could suggest a growing polarization between Democratic and Republican voters.
-This is particularly evident when observing the widening of the spread of Democratic vote share over the years, at the national level.
+This is particularly evident when observing the widening of the range of Democratic vote share over the years, at the national level.

 There are some notable spikes and dips in the lines, indicating abrupt